sp1thas/criticker-dataset/KAGGLE_README.md

  * [x] **Then is comes to deep learning, size does matter**.
 My goal is to create a huge dataset with almost every movie/tv show item from criticker.
  * [ ] **Ratings and Reviews**.

+`great_expectations` tool is used for Data Quality purposes, check here the [datadocs](https://storage.googleapis.com/criticker-datadoc/index.html)

 ## Content

 `movies.csv` contains almost every movie/tv show from criticker.
 For each item the following fields are available (wherever is applicable):